Magnesium Deficiency: Signs, Foods & Remedies

 Supplementing with Magnesium

-Many people succumb to the consumption of magnesium pills and capsules, thinking that these will fix the problem.
+Many people believe that the consumption of magnesium pills and capsules will fix the problem of deficiency.

-However, these typically contain 'binders' and or other additives that can be irritating to the gut and unrecognisable by your cells!
+However, most supplements contain binders and other additives that can be can add to toxicity in the body and be unrecognisable to your cells.

-Far better to choose whole food sources that are electrically charged and which your cells can identify with.
+Its best to choose whole food sources that carry 'life force' and which your cells can identify with.

-A diet that includes foods high in magnesium can help reduce systematic bodily stress, prevent depression, dizziness, muscle weakness and twitching.
+A diet that includes foods high in magnesium can help reduce systematic bodily stress, irritability and muscle weakness.

 - Black-eyed peas